Sharon Carr: Lasting notoriety

 Carr's case has been noted for being particularly unusual.
-Whilst female murderers are themselves uncommon, females who kill strangers are even more unusual, and the case of a 12-year-old girl killing an adult stranger has been described as unique.
-Carr remains Britain's youngest female murderer.
+While female murderers are themselves uncommon, females who kill strangers are even more unusual, and the case of a 12-year-old girl killing an adult stranger has been described as unique.

 In 2005, there was another stabbing incident at Collingwood College, in which a 14-year-old stabbed a fellow pupil.
 This led to renewed media interest in the school and the Carr case, with allegations being made that there was a culture of problems at Collingwood.
 However, local MP Michael Gove defended the school.
 In 2010, Carr's case was again discussed in the press when another British child, 15-year-old Lorraine Thorpe, became Britain's youngest convicted female double murderer.
-Her case also returned to the news in 2016, when two female children were convicted of the murder of a vulnerable woman named Angela Wrightson, which led to comparisons with Carr's case.
+Carr's case also returned to the news in 2016 when two female children were convicted of the murder of a vulnerable woman named Angela Wrightson, which led to comparisons with Carr's case.

+Another known case of a child killing an adult stranger was the 2023 murder of 19-year-old Shawn Seesahai by two 12-year-old boys.